Spellhold-Studios/Stutter-Debug-Tool/stutterdebug/readme-stutterdebug.english.txt

 Tutorial about how to gather clues when debugging stuttering from the bigg: http://www.shsforums.net/topic/33937-how-to-gather-clues-when-debugging-stuttering/

-Tutorial from Karno Mikkola (the tool version from that post was taken and modified for this Stutter Debug Tool): http://www.shsforums.net/topic/41036-faq-for-the-megamods/?p=504055
+Tutorial from Jarno Mikkola (the tool version from that post was taken and modified for this Stutter Debug Tool): http://www.shsforums.net/topic/41036-faq-for-the-megamods/?p=504055

 Tutorial for stutter debugging from Ascalon (German):